cromica/cromica.github.io/_drafts/2016-01-30-age-of-developers-about-sdl-studio-sdk.md

 I have to say that SDL Studio SDK is kind of slim in terms of the tooling that is providing to the developers and it doesn't make too much sense to keep it in the current form.
 There other better ways in which we can provide the current content so the future plans is as follows:

 1. Move sample applications to Github.
-This gives us a few benefits like better searchability, improvements and fixeses can be done by anyone interested not just SDL internal developers and of course it will still be available to download locally as a zip file.
+This gives us a few benefits like better search-ability, improvements and fixes can be done by anyone interested not just SDL internal developers and of course it will still be available to download locally as a zip file.

 2. Create more specific Visual Studio project templates.

 3. Provide Visual Studio project templates as Visual Studio extension.
 Initially this will probably be available only for Visual Studio 2015 and based on the need we will make it available for older versions.

 I believe this changes will make the SDK more open and closer to the developer.
-Of course when all the above points will be done the current installer will probably dissapear.
+Of course when all the above points will be done the current installer will probably disappear.

 Please let me know if you have any comments or questions.